Drawing pictures with code? Yes!

 Regular Language Example:

-In the below four code/shape examples, guess what parts are functions and what parts are arguments?
+a.
+Code the 4 shapes below, list which parts are functions and what parts are arguments?

 When using code to make the computer do something, the syntax of a computer language is the set of rules that defines the proper order and combinations of letters, numbers and symbols.
 The syntax rules must be strictly followed or the code will not work.
-See what syntax patterns you notice in the following code examples:
+If you misspell words, miss punctuation, or capitalization then your code might break.

 background(255); // Sets background to white